WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~

 If you are upgrading from 2.x release, always first upgrade to 3.0.1 (see
-:ref:`weblate3:upgrade_3`) and the continue ugprading in the 3.x series.
+:ref:`weblate3:upgrade_3`) and the continue upgrading in the 3.x series.
 Upgrades skipping this step are not supported and will break.

 .. _up-3-1: